 I was there late one afternoon, after the kitchen had closed.
 I really liked the relaxed atmosphere as the market wound down and found the décor to be an interesting combination of vintage and rustic, with a couple of hipster elements thrown in.
 One of these is the lighting, a combination of low-hanging, bare light bulbs which are lovely to look at, but a bit of hazard when you are my height.
 You would think that I’d see the damn things, being all bright and shiny, but I had near misses on two occasions!

-The Bird’s Nest gets its coffee from Bradford-based Limini, a roaster which I first came across in Brewsmiths in Birmingham.
-Limini provides a bespoke seasonal espresso blend for The Bird’s Nest, consisting of beans from Brazil, Costa Rica and Sumatra.
+When I visited in 2016, The Bird’s Nest used Bradford-based Limini, a roaster which I first came across in Brewsmiths in Birmingham, but has since then it’s moved to Hundred House and its Bon Bon blend.
+Limini provided a bespoke seasonal espresso blend for The Bird’s Nest, consisting of beans from Brazil, Costa Rica and Sumatra.
 I tried it as an espresso and while slightly darker than some third-wave aficionados would prefer, nevertheless I found it to be a well-balanced cup, smooth and with a little hint of bitterness that I enjoyed.
 Cherie had (what she described as) a very nice matcha latte, but we sadly weren’t able to sample the plentiful cake selection, all of which looked lovely.